MichaelJCole/evil_kittens/articles/1 Performance Testing Small-Medium sized Web Apps.md

 Overall, Blitz and Loader.io felt the most Agile in terms of firing up a server and running some tests, while Blazemeter is a great offering for distributing load from JMeter and Selenium/Webdriver tests.

 So, our tour of online testing services was nice.
-The fancy reports are worthy of management-by-colors (less red! more green!).
-But they don't seem to integrate into a larger tool-chain, and as an engineer I don't feel satisfied we've pushed the kittens to their adorable limits!
+The fancy reports are worthy of management-by-colors (red-bad-green-good!).
+But they don't seem to quickly integrate into a larger tool-chain, and as an engineer I don't feel satisfied we've pushed the kittens to their adorable limits!

 So it's time to bring out the big guns.
 Mounted on a swarm of angry bees.
 Courtesy of the Chicago Tribune.
 [Bees with Machine Guns](https://github.com/newsapps/beeswithmachineguns) is an `ab` for the cloud.